omnilaboratory/obd/README.md

 Omnicore 0.18 integrates the latest BTC core 0.18, which enables relative time locker used in RSM contracts and HTL contracts.

 # Installation
-The following installation works for Ubuntu 14.04.4 LTS, golang 1.10 or later.
+The following instruction works for Ubuntu 14.04.4 LTS, golang 1.10 or later.

 ## step 1: fetch the source code